 - Reasons why the noncustodial parent objects to the move.

 - A history of abuse, domestic or otherwise, from the noncustodial parent.

 Whether or not you’re expecting an objection from your ex-spouse, if you’re planning to move out of state, it may be in your best interest to contact an attorney to discuss your plans.
-Our family law attorneys at Givens Givens Sparks have the skills and experience necessary to assist you in putting together your proposal to move.
+Our family law attorneys at Robert Sparks Attorneys have the skills and experience necessary to assist you in putting together your proposal to move.
 Contact us today and we will work to ensure your potential move goes as smoothly as possible.